Keto Spanish Cauliflower Rice

 This post may contain affiliate links.
 See my disclosure policy.

 My go-to keto meal prep side.
-Make a double batch and you've got easy sides all week.
-Tomato, onion, garlic and cumin sautéed with cauliflower rice - it's basically Spanish rice without the carbs.
+I make a double batch every single week.
+Tomato, onion, garlic and cumin sauteed with cauliflower rice, and it tastes like actual Spanish rice without the carbs.

 Ingredients